BinaryGears/KerasDeepFakeDetection/README.md

 Download the link above, unzip the archive folder, then place in same directory as the Main.py file.

-TensorFlow recommends upgrading pip before install using pip
+TensorFlow recommends upgrading pip before installing TensorFlow.

 Use the command: pip install --upgrade pip